 Ingeniously unfolding three tales in unison, Take 3 follows a trio of young asian-Kiwi actors on one horrifying day of auditions.
 Director Roseanne Liang (My Wedding and Other Secrets) mines comedy from the competitive, cookie-cutter world of casting, while questioning the way minority actors are asked to perpetuate old-fashioned stereotypes.
 The stars are My Wedding lead Michelle Ang, Katlyn Wong (comedy A Thousand Apologies), and Li Ming Hu (Shortland Street doctor Li Mei Chen).
 Take 3 won special mention in the Generation 14plus section at Berlin film fest.

 Being Eve was a popular and self-aware comedy-drama for teens.
-It launched the career of actor Fleur Saville, who played 15-year-old amateur teen anthropologist Eve.
-This excerpt from episode 22 of the second series sees angst and ambition collide as Eve dreams of Hollywood success via a school Shakespeare production.
-Shakespeare himself makes a cameo (as Eve's muse), as she struggles with her original vision for the classic, but will she be upstaged by Sam?
-Being Eve won best drama at the 2002 NZ TV Awards and fostered young directing and producing talent.
+It launched the career of actor Fleur Saville, who played 15-year-old teen anthropologist Eve.
+This excerpt from episode 22 of series two sees angst and ambition collide, as Eve dreams of Hollywood success via a school Shakespeare production.
+Shakespeare himself makes a cameo (as Eve's muse), while she struggles with her original vision for the classic.
+But will she be upstaged by Sam?
+The series later won best drama at the 2005 NZ Screen Awards, and fostered young directing and producing talent.